ZxxLang/abnfa/README.zh-cn.md

   to-description 'JSON to AST'

   ; Specific configuration
-  to-locname    'loc'   ; The field-name of location to-typename   'type'  ; The field-name of type
+  to-locfield    'loc'   ; The field-name of location to-typefield   'type'  ; The field-name of type

   ; AST node type described.

-  ; First describe the root node. value <Object / Array / Literal>

   ; Structure
   Object (